totaljs/components/j-Exec/readme.md

 ## j-Exec

-The component has a similar functionality like `j-Click` but it can handle multiple clicks / elements.
+The component has a similar functionality like `j-Click` but it can handle multiple clicks / elements. __RECOMMENDATION__: add this component into the `<body>` element.

 __Configuration__:
 - `selector` is a selector for capturing `click` (default: `.exec`)